-To the best of our knowledge and based solely upon our review of the copies of such reports furnished to us for the fiscal year ended December 30, 2018 and the information provided to us by the Reporting Persons, we believe that all Reporting Persons complied with Section 16(a) during the 2018 fiscal year.
+To the best of our knowledge and based solely upon our review of the copies of such reports furnished to us for the fiscal year ended December 27, 2020 and the information provided to us by the Reporting Persons, we believe that all Reporting Persons complied with Section 16(a) during the 2020 fiscal year, except that one Form 4 for Mr. Fendley was filed late.